Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Performance Evaluation

 To analyze the resource overhead in more detail, we determined the numbers of physical qubits required for composing the memory cells and peripheral parts.
 The factor determining the number of physical qubits for a memory cell depends on the code distance.
 In terms of QEC degree, the number of required physical qubits $N_{mem}$ is given by

 where $d$, $N$, and $X$ are the degree of QEC, number of original memory cells, and number of spare memory qubits, respectively.

 Meanwhile, the required number of physical qubits for the peripheral part is based on a quantum circuit model.
 The peripheral part can be largely divided into three parts such as address qubits, routing nodes, and read/write part.
 Using address qubits, we first identified input and spare addresses.
 For example, suppose that there are $N$ original memory qubits and $X$ spare memory qubits to replace $X$ faults.
 To represent the $N$ original memory qubits, the input address requires $\log_{2}(N)$ qubits.
 A spare address requires an additional $\log_{2}(N)$ qubits because an arbitrary memory cell in qRAM must be addressed within the same time.
-Additionally, the routing nodes are the qubits needed for addressing, which require RFQ and the $|1\rangle$ qubits to support the redundant repair scheme.
-The proposed qRAM also requires original and spare memory qubits to support the address routing circuit composed of a binary tree.
-Addressing the original memory qubits requires $N-1$, whereas the required number of qubits for addressing the spare memory qubits depends on the number of faults.
-DQ, Readout, and R/W qubits are required for memory read and write.
-Therefore, the number of physical qubits for peripheral part $N_{peri}$ in the circuit model is calculated as Equation~\eqref{equ:num_peri_pq}. \begin{fleqn}
+Additionally, the routing nodes are the qubits needed for addressing, which require $RFQ$ and the $|1\rangle$ qubits to support the redundant repair scheme.
+The proposed qRAM also requires original and spare memory qubits to support the address routing circuit, which is a binary tree.
+Addressing the original memory qubits requires $N-1$ nodes for a complete binary tree.
+In contrast, the required number of nodes for addressing the spare memory qubits depends on the number of physically implemented spare qubits ($X$).
+This is because the spare routing tree only needs to be large enough to uniquely address these $X$ spare cells, not the full $N$ ($=2^n$) address space.
+Therefore, the number of nodes in the spare tree is determined by this quantity $X$ (where $X \ll N$), making it significantly smaller than the $N-1$ nodes required for the original tree. $DQ$, $Readout$, and $R/W$ qubits are required for memory read and write.
+Therefore, the number of physical qubits for peripheral part $N_{peri}$ in the circuit model is calculated as equation~\eqref{equ:num_peri_pq}.